"He Who Remembers"

 What You Need To Know:

-(CC, BB, Pa; L, VV, SSS, NN, A, D, M) Overt Christian worldview about the Armenian holocaust where Turkish Muslims slaughtered 1.5 million Christian Armenians in 1915, with the last few lines of Lord’s Prayer, many crosses and religious art and artifacts, a lot of moral messages, and an anti-homosexual subplot, as well as references to luck and to father’s ghost which could refer to memory not poltergeists; 5 obscenities and 3 profanities; wartime violence including bombs exploding, people losing limbs, people shot, people beaten, and women raped; unnecessary adolescent sex scene and women abused and raped in war; upper female nudity in sex scene and women stripped and forced to dance naked by Turkish soldiers; alcohol; smoking; and, lying to customs officer.
+(CC, BB, Pa; L, VV, SSS, NN, A, DD, M) Overt Christian worldview about the Armenian holocaust where Turkish Muslims slaughtered 1.5 million Christian Armenians in 1915, with the last few lines of Lord’s Prayer, many crosses and religious art and artifacts, a lot of moral messages, and an anti-homosexual subplot, as well as references to luck and to father’s ghost which could refer to memory not poltergeists; 5 obscenities and 3 profanities; wartime violence including bombs exploding, people losing limbs, people shot, people beaten, and women raped; unnecessary blatant adolescent fornication scene, and women abused and raped in war; upper female nudity in sex scene and women stripped and forced to dance naked by Turkish soldiers; alcohol; smoking and pot use; and, lying to customs officer.

 Muslims have been slaughtering Christians and Jews for centuries, but the Armenian holocaust is one of the worst cases of genocide in recorded history.
-However, the Armenian holocaust has been overlooked by the mass media of entertainment, until now.
+Regrettably, for politically correct reasons, the Armenian holocaust has been overlooked by the mass media of entertainment…until now.

 ARARAT is a superb, profound movie by a gifted director, Atom Egoyan.
-Atom said at the Cannes Film Festival that he made this movie to chronicle his process of understanding the story of his family when he was a teenager and also to perpetuate that important story.
-The movie is based on true events of the sad history of the Armenian Genocide that started on April 24, 1915 in the Ottoman Empire and resulted in the killing of over 1.5 million innocent people.
+Atom said at the Cannes Film Festival that he made this movie to chronicle the process of understanding the story of his family when he was in his teens, and also to perpetuate that important story.
+The movie is based on true events of the sad history of the Armenian Genocide that started on April 24, 1915 in the Turkish Ottoman Empire and resulted in the killing of over 1.5 million innocent people.

-The movie is a complex piece of filmmaking which works as a whole.
+The movie is a complex piece of filmmaking that works as a whole.

-On another level, the movie tells the story of an established movie director, Edward Saroyan, played by Charles Aznavour, who promised his mother that he would tell the story of the Armenian holocaust.
+On another level, it is the story of an established movie director, Edward Saroyan, played by Charles Aznavour, who promised his mother that he would tell the story of the Armenian holocaust.
 He hires Ani, who is a professor and the author of a book about the famous Armenian painter Arshille Gorky, who is to be a character in the movie.

-On another level, the movie is the story of Arshille Gorky, played brilliantly by Simon Abkarian, who escapes from the Holocaust to tell the story and who eventually committed suicide because he could not live with the horror of it all.
+On another level, it is the story of Arshille Gorky, played brilliantly by Simon Abkarian, who escapes from the holocaust to tell the story and who eventually committed suicide because he could not live with the horror of it all.

-This movie, like INTERVENTION DEVINE and KEDMA, serve to agitate people to take up arms.
-ARARAT, in particular, pulls no punches.
+This movie is intended to agitate people to take up arms.
+ARARAT, in this regard, pulls no punches.
 It even shows the rape of mothers by the Turks while the children watch.
 Several Trukish and Arab reporters, as well as many sympathizers, were insulted by the movie.
 Perhaps, this is necessary.
 Atom Egoyan says that people must atone for their past sins.
-Even so, the agenda of these movies will be to inflame, not quench passions.
+Even so, the agenda of these movies will be to inflame passions, not quench them.

 ARARAT is a must-see-movie for everyone who does not understand the history of the persecution of Christians and Jews by Muslims.
-Christians who see it, however, need to venture forth to spread the Good News of Jesus Christ, rather than the bad news of retaliation and revenge.
+Rather than take up arms, however, Christians who see it need to spread the Good News of Jesus Christ, rather than the bad news of retaliation and revenge.